l1x/stathat-clojure/README.md

-# Clojre port of the Lisp lib for Stathat
+# Clojure port of the Lisp lib for Stathat

 Based on: